 Boston Scientific does not tolerate any form of retaliation against an individual arising from a good-faith report of a potential violation of our Code of Conduct, a related policy, or of an integrity concern.
-Retaliation is also prohibited against anyone who participates in an investigation of such a report.
+Retaliation is also prohibited against anyone who assists with, or cooperates in, an investigation of such a report.

 The Advice Line allows anonymous reporting, except where local law restricts it.
 For additional information about calling the Advice Line, see Code of Conduct, Page 49.

 Advice Line Portal

 AdvaMed Code of Ethics

 U.S. Federal Laws and Regulations

 The U.S. Physician Payment Sunshine Act (also referred to as the Open Payments Program), a provision of the Patient Protection and Affordable Care Act, is a U.S. federal law that requires pharmaceutical, biologic and medical device manufacturers to track and report payments and transfers of value provided to U.S. physicians and teaching hospitals.
 If a company such as Boston Scientific makes a "payment or transfer of value" to a U.S. physician or teaching hospital (for example, a meal, travel, lodging, etc.), the company must provide information about the interaction to the U.S. government.
 The U.S. Sunshine Act applies to interactions with U.S. physicians regardless of the country where those interactions occur.